-TEENAGERS SAY IT’S WRONG
+TEENAGERS, THEMSELVES, SAY IT’S WRONG

-Everyone knows someone who knows someone who'll buy it for you.
-All they want is the money – they don’t care that you’re too young.
+"Everyone knows someone who’ll buy it for you.
+All they want is the money – they don’t care that you’re too young".

-Liv, aged 15, Gothenburg
+Majken, aged 15, Örebro

-IT’S NO GUARANTEE THAT THEY’LL DRINK LESS – QUITE THE REVERSE.
+IT’S NO GUARANTEE THAT THEY’LL DRINK LESS

-A teenager who’s given a couple of bottles of beer or alcopop by their parents is unlikely to be satisfied with that.
+A teenager who’s given a couple of beers or alcopops by their parents is unlikely to be satisfied with that.
 It’s more likely to be a bonus, given that they’re planning to drink anyway.
-There is no evidence to show that young people avoid contacting illegal dealers, for example, just because their parents have given them a few beers.
+There is no evidence that young people avoid contacting illegal dealers, for example, just because their parents have given them a few beers.

 EVERYONE ELSE’S PARENTS ARE NOT SAYING OK